Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 - **ElastiCache instance name:** group-88-winterscape-memcache
 - **What data is being cached?:** JWT tokens
 - **Why is this data likely to be accessed frequently?:** Every time a user performs an authenticated route (most of our routes) it needs to check if the token has been invalidated.
 Likewise, its TTL attribute will automatically clean up tokens which will be extremely important when the application scales up to users.
-- **Video timestamp:**
+- **Video timestamp:** 2:12
 - **Relevant files:**
     - src/controllers/userController.js
     - src/middleware/cognito.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Heightmap data for terrain.
+Ffmpeg for 2D simualtion.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** For heightmap data, the application is mainly designed for storing the metadata and images of the terrain and not the exact heightmap values.
+They can be easily regenerated it needed.
+For ffmpeg, users do not require an account to access this.
+As such there is no account to save unique data to.
+Because it can easily be regenrerated if deleted.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** If the app stops, heightmap data is simply regernerated from metadata stored in PostgreSQL.
+Similarly, the ffpeg can be regenerated using the same inital conditions.
 - **Relevant files:**
+    - src/controllers/terrainController
-    -
+    - src/models/terrainModel

 ### Graceful handling of persistent connections